contensis/docs-management-dotnet/key-concepts/workflow.md

 It is important to note certain states have 'sysUpdate' and 'sysDelete' events, which can't be invoked directly through a workflow event invocation, but can be invoked using the Save and Delete methods on the entry.
 When an entry is in the Published state, calling save (which in-turn invokes sysUpdate) will automatically move the state back to Authoring.

-### Specific workflow methods

-The .NET Management client has [specific workflow extension methods](/model/workflowExtensions.md) which are essentially shortcuts to the main Workflow.Invoke / Workflow.InvokeAsync methods.

 ## Event permissions

 The invocation of workflow events is controlled by the roles & permissions security API, which can be configured within the Contensis Roles screens.
 Individual events can be permissioned so that granular control is possible, ensuring each step of a workflow is only invocable by an authorized user.
-If authorization is denied when invoking a workflow event then a `SecurityException` is raised, detailing the unauthorized access.
+If authorization is denied when invoking a workflow event then a `AuthorizationException` is raised, detailing the unauthorized access.